Michael McCarthy convicted of murder in 2-year-old Bella Bond's death

 - Bella's partially decomposed body was found in trash a bag off the coast of Deer Island

+In Massachusetts, a conviction for second-degree murder carries an automatic sentence of life in prison.

-Suffolk County prosecutors argued McCarthy, the then-boyfriend of Bella's mother Rachelle Bond, killed Bella and then put her body in a trash bag and dumped it into the water near Shore Island.
+Suffolk County prosecutors said McCarthy, the then-boyfriend of Bella's mother Rachelle Bond, killed Bella, put the toddler's body in a trash bag and dumped it into the water near Deer Island.

+After the verdict, Suffolk County District Attorney Daniel F. Conley thanked the jurors.

+"An innocent life was not merely snuffed out, but callously discarded," Conley said.

-McCarthy's defense attorneys said the charge was largely based on the word of Rachelle Bond, a "scheming, manipulative woman" who lied about her daughter's death to cover up her own responsibility.
+But McCarthy's defense attorneys said the murder charge was largely based on the word of Rachelle Bond, a "scheming, manipulative woman" who lied about her daughter's death to cover up her own responsibility.

 Rachelle Bond has pleaded guilty to charges including being an accessory after the fact to murder.
 As part of a deal with prosecutors, she testified during the trial and will be sentenced to probation.